padmarajnidagundi/JmeterMaven/README.md

-# paf_jmeter
+# EveryHair Perfromace Test
-SQS Performance Automation Framework
+JMeter Perfromace Automation Framework for EveryHair By Padmaraj Nidagundi ( Eptron )

-You can execute your plugin by using Maven.
+You can execute your plugin by using Maven. \
 Go to your project directory and run the following command in the command line:

-Steps:
+How to Run Steps:

-1. Place your JMX file inside \src\test\jmeter folder
+Step 1.
+Place your JMX test case inside the \src\test\jmeter folder

-2. Run below command from terminal
+Step 2.
+Run below command from terminal

 mvn clean verify